padrinobook/padrinobook/chapters/sessions.md

 \begin{aside}
 \heading{Test-First development}

 Is a term from [Extreme Programming (XP)](http://en.wikipedia.org/wiki/Extreme_programming "Extreme Programming (XP)") and means that you first write down your tests before writing any code to solve it.
 This forces you to really think about what you are going to do.
-These tests prevent you from over engineering a problem because you has to make these tests green.
+These tests prevent you from over engineering a problem because you have to make these tests green.

 \end{aside}

-Here are now the tests for the `GET :new` and `POST :create` actions of our session controller:
+We write our tests first before the implementation:

 ```ruby